Lyfae/UAV_Robotics_Team/Spring 2021/Documentation/blog/blog1.md

 *Steps on how to accomplish the goals*
 1. Software
-    * For Software, all the intructions how how to set up the enviroment will be posted on our GitHub, (Add path for this in the future before turning in this blog)
+    * For Software, all the intructions how how to set up the enviroment will be posted on our GitHub,
     * Brief Summary of Computer Architype that we are using
         * Linux - Ubuntu
         * Nvidia Grahpics Card - GTX 970